 - Academies and free schools, including special and AP academies

 In the financial year 2015-2016 Loddon Primary school received £1,320 for each pupil in F2 – Y6 who had been registered as eligible for free school meals at any point in the last 6 years.

-In the financial year 2016-2017 the school will receive £1,320 for pupils in F2-Y6 who have been registered as eligible for free school meals at any point in the last 6 years.
+In the financial year 2016-2017 the school received £1,320 for pupils in F2-Y6 who had been registered as eligible for free school meals at any point in the last 6 years.